 Lately, Google has been making big strides to bring the web iteration of its Play Store more in line with the Android app.
 The ability to report an inappropriate or malicious app seems like a no-brainer when you're running an app market.
 Though you've always been able to do this via the Play Store's Android app, you have never been able to do so via the web interface.
 A little while back, it appears that Google snuck this in without telling anyone, though the process is still more convoluted than it, perhaps, should be.

 The "Flag as inappropriate" link takes you to a page on Google Support, where you then have to click a couple of extra times to eventually find another link to a web form for reporting malicious content.
 Read More

 If you're a dedicated gamer who's wary of the ever-present freemium model (or an Android blogger who's tired of reaching for his phone for every app in the roundup), there's good news tonight.
 A recent adjustment of the Google Play Store website will let you know whether an app features in-app purchases or not.
 It appears just below the Install button, right next to the drop-down list of compatible devices.

 This change mirrors the one made to the on-device Play Store back in December.
+It should help users decide whether or not they want to try out apps or games at a glance.
 Read More

 Google has officially launched the new web version of the Play Store, and it's a looker.
 The new interface is based around - you might have guessed - cards and sidebar navigation.
 I can't find a single page that hasn't been completely revamped.
 The new look is quite attractive, I think, and presents information in a much more clean, readable manner.